Now streaming on:

 Don’t get me wrong.
 This is not a mainstream, happy departure for Park Chan-wook.
 He’s still fascinated by the lengths, usually violent, that people will go to for emotionally irrational reasons.
 He really sets up Hae-jun as a rational creature so he can then unmoor him from his routines and see what happens.
 And he’s wonderfully playful here with the theme of communication—Seo-rae speaks Korean but sometimes has to use a translator app from her native Chinese, highlighting how these people aren’t really speaking to one another in a direct manner.
 I almost wanted more of this playful spirit, more of a sense that these are two people who become embroiled in a dangerous situation who can never really see each other through “The Mist,” which happens to be the name of Seo-rae’s favorite song.

 Park is consistently juggling fascinating ideas in at least the back half of “Decision to Leave,” and he’s undeniably sharp in terms of craft, but he’s often, especially in the first half, restrained by the very familiar plot of the cop who tries to save the wrong suspect, a movie we have seen roughly 80 times.
 And even when he starts to unleash his storytelling, I feel like there’s a dirtier, less polished version of “Decision to Leave,” maybe one that Park would have made earlier in his career, that feels like more of a gut punch and less of a formal exercise.
 The latter is fun enough to recommend.
 The former is where great movies decide to stay.

-This review was filed from the Toronto International Film Festival.
+This review was published on September 9th from the Toronto International Film Festival.
 It opens on October 14th.